Ingolstadt: Parks and natural areas

 Ingolstadt is a green city with numerous parks, green spaces and forests.
 The most prominent of these is the "Glacis", formerly an open space in front of the city walls, now surrounding the historic city centre.
 It functions as a "green belt" and a buffer area between traffic, residential areas and schools.
 It is possible to traverse it using spacious paths for pedestrians and cyclists, with a good view of the site of the former fortifications, including a well-preserved section of the ditch.
 Spanning about 50 acre of the Glacis is Klenzepark, the biggest park in the city.
 It contained the former Ingolstadt State Fortress and was the site of the Landesgartenschau in 1992.
-Klenzepark is south of the Danube river, opposite the Ingolstadt old town.
+Klenzepark is south of the Danube, opposite the Ingolstadt old town.
 In the warm seasons, about 100,000 visitors use the park every month, mostly young people.
 While about 75% of the park visitors come from Ingolstadt and the surrounding area, the remaining approximately 25% travel from more distant places.

 The biggest forest in Ingolstadt is the Auwald ("riverside forest", also called "Schüttel").
 It is found on both the northern and southern banks of the Danube, and is one of the biggest well-preserved river forests in Germany, extending mainly from Neuburg to Ingolstadt with extensions to the city centre.
 The forest serves as a natural reserve, with parts containing unique vegetation or acting as a wildlife reserve.

-The Danube river runs through Ingolstadt, flowing west to east.
+The river Danube runs through Ingolstadt, flowing west to east.
 In the area of Ingolstadt, the Danube is between 80 and 100 metres wide and flows past Ingolstadt's old town.